Pragith/pragith/pragith-net/app/content/blog/2020/2020-08-19-data-lake-swamp-structure.md

 ### Gold (Aggregated)
 Business-level aggregates (Daily Active Users, MRR) ready for BI tools.

+## What I Tell New Teams

+If your data platform cannot answer "what is the source of truth" in under a minute, you do not have a platform.
+You have a pile of files.
+That is why we now require every dataset to have an owner, a schema file, and a short README before it gets promoted past Bronze.

+We are still permissive at the raw layer, but we are strict once data is meant for analytics.
+That boundary alone has saved weeks of debugging and has made onboarding faster.

 ## Conclusion

 Schemaless architecture is a loan you take out against future productivity.
 The interest rate is higher than you think.
 By enforcing schemas early, we are slowing down ingestion slightly to speed up analysis exponentially.